-Most of the solutions below identify issues by referring to the Gathering information to troubleshoot Zowe Application Framework on page 483.
+Most of the solutions below identify issues by referring to the Zowe logs.
 To identify and resolve issues, you should be familiar with their names and locations.

 The Zowe Application Framework manages issues in GitHub.
 When you troubleshoot a problem, you can check whether a GitHub issue (open or closed) that covers the problem already exists.
 For a list of issues, see the zlux repo.